 selecting your entry category at Submittable.

-Submission files will be accepted in .doc or .docx format.
-If you need
+Submission files may be uploaded in .doc or .docx format (or as a

 Submissions must be “anonymous.”
 Please do NOT include

 your name, address, and other identifying info within your document.

 The same is true for the name of your file: No author info.
 Instead,

 please name your file with the title of the cheribun (or one of the cheribun) in your